hanxiao/demo-poems-ir/README.md

 make build
 ```

+You can also build DistilBert or Flair encoder by using `make build encoder=distilbert-` or `make build encoder=flair-`, respectively.
+Note the `-` at the end.

 ### (Optional - Not yet available on dockerhub) Download pre-built images

 If you have trouble building images yourself (e.g. due to slow connection or proxy issues), you can also pull our pre-build images for this demo.
 However, they may be outdated.